Skip to main content

 • Work closely with faculty members to complete independent research projects on topics of your choosing.

-• Ranked by Bachelors Degree Center as a best on-campus history degree among Stanford, Yale and Berkley.
+• Ranked by Bachelors Degree Center as a best on campus History degree among Stanford, Yale and Berkley.

 • Let our team of academic advisors help you plan your major.
-You'll also have access to personalized Degree Map software to keep you on track to graduate in four years.
+You'll also have access to personalized software to keep you on track to graduate in four years.

-What can you do with a history degree?
+What can you do with a History degree?

-Median annual salary for historians
+Median annual salary for historians, 2023

-U.S. Bureau of Labor Statistics: Historians
+U.S. Bureau of Labor Statistics

-U.S. Bureau of Labor Statistics: Curators, Museum Technicians and Conservators
+U.S. Bureau of Labor Statistics

 • Historic sites